-The Piazza della Republica is one of Florence’s newer architectural monuments Amongst a city of Renaissance architecture, this large and spacious square definitely stands out.
+The Piazza della Republica is one of Florence’s newer architectural monuments.
+Among a city of Renaissance architecture, this large and spacious square definitely stands out.
 The site of the square was previously a Jewish ghetto, dating back to medieval Florence.
 Shortly after the unification, Florence was briefly named capital of Italy, and it was during this time that Florence underwent a series of modernizations.
-Following the Parisian model of the Haussmanization of Paris in the 1880s-1890s, the Piazza della Republica was built to evoke the ‘modern’ European city, with open spaces, large Neoclassical arches and patriotic statues to embrace Italy’s newfound independence.
+Following the model set by Haussmann’s renovation of Paris in the 1880s-1890s, the Piazza della Republica was built to evoke the ‘modern’ European city, with open spaces, large neoclassical arches and patriotic statues to embrace Italy’s newfound independence.

 Volcanic Iceland Epic Trip